-I am not an expert on digital keyboard but there are a couple things to know.
-First of all, please at least get something with a full 88 keys and a weighted keyboard.
-Also, keep in mind that many keyboards you’ll find in big-box retailers for only a couple hundred bucks or so are not as good as the higher end versions by the same manufacturer.
+First: please at least get something with a full 88 keys and a weighted keyboard.
+Also, keep in mind that many keyboards you’ll find in big-box retailers for only a couple hundred bucks are not as good as the higher end versions by the same manufacturer.
 Do your research.

-As you move into acoustic piano territory, the terrain becomes very diverse.
-For many people of course, space and cost is an issue.
+Continuing our discussion on how to buy a piano, let’s talk about acoustic pianos!
+Here, the terrain becomes very diverse.
+For many people, space and cost are both issues.
 An upright piano is an excellent choice of a beginner or intermediate student where a grand piano is not an option.